 Let SD Law take the strain

 Understandably, there is a lot of administration involved in the application for and granting of liquor licences.
 Without reasonable regulation, alcohol can be a dangerous substance.
 Responsible sale and consumption will ensure an enjoyable and successful event.
-Let SD Law & Associates handle the paperwork of your liquor licence while you concentrate on planning your big day.
+Let Cape Town law firm SD Law & Associates handle the paperwork of your liquor licence while you concentrate on planning your big day.

-Contact us or call 087 550 2740 today to guarantee your function goes off without a hitch!
+Contact Cape Town attorney or call 087 550 2740 today to guarantee your function goes off without a hitch!

 The information on this website is provided to assist the reader with a general understanding of the law.
 While we believe the information to be factually accurate, and have taken care in our preparation of these pages, these articles cannot and do not take individual circumstances into account and are not a substitute for personal legal advice.
 If you have a legal matter that concerns you, please consult a qualified attorney.
 Simon Dippenaar & Associates takes no responsibility for any action you may take as a result of reading the information contained herein (or the consequences thereof), in the absence of professional legal advice.